Author: Ken Christopher | 13 min read | Jun 20, 2022

 Depending on your needs, each of these three options could serve as a smart solution.

-If you primarily require purified drinking water, consider trying a countertop water distiller, which, as the name suggests, removes TDS from water via distillation.
+If you primarily need purified drinking water, consider a countertop water distiller, which, as the name suggests, removes TDS via distillation.

 Here’s how that works: